Natural, artificial and synthetic fibres:

 Significant consumption of carbon, fossil fuels and water for the production of raw materials

-For 1 kg of PlA, approximately 2.60 kg of corn are needed.
-Corn is one of the crops with the greatest impact in terms of resources used and pesticides applied.
+Approximately 2.60 kg of corn is needed to produce 1 kg of PLA.
+Corn is one of the most impactful crops in terms of resources used and pesticides applied.